kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 Validate this process completed by confirming the object store has ~365 worth of non-empty ETL files in the `/etl` directory that was created in step 2.
 Empty file sizes are 86B.
 The name of the etl files are the epoch timestamps for the ETLs.
 Use the [Epoch Time Converter](https://www.epochconverter.com/) to validate data goes back a year.

 After confirming data older than 90 days is available, revert the changes above to reduce RAM consumption.
-Once configured, you will see the ETL backup data begin to populate in the Thanos object store.

 ### Step 4: Validate that an `/etl` directory is present in the object store